TexasInstruments/open-pru/docs/open_pru_create_new_project.md

 ## Copy existing project

-The easiest way to create a new project in the OPEN PRU repo is to copy an existing project into a new directory, or import an existing project into CCS.
+The easiest way to create a new project in the OpenPRU repo is to copy an existing project into a new directory, or import an existing project into CCS.
 This copied project will serve as a starting point.